Back

 Search in the iZumator app

 Payment integration.
-The option to make payments is essential for users of any e-Learning app.
+The option to make payments is essential for users of any e-learning app.
 For example, school management systems may have it so that the student can pay for a school lunch without switching to other software.
-As for tutoring apps, with a smooth payment integration, teachers won’t have to generate links or send invoices themselves to get their money.
+As for tutoring apps, with smooth payment integration, teachers won’t have to generate links or send invoices themselves to get their money.
 It’s convenient.

 Chat.
-With this feature, tutors can interact with students without resorting to other apps, like WhatsApp or iMessage.
+With this feature, tutors can interact with students without resorting to other apps like WhatsApp or iMessage.
 If you want, you can make the chat feature even more helpful by adding customer support.
 With this, users won’t have to call or try to reach you by e-mail to report some bugs.

 Let’s start building your e-learning app today!